uranian throne

 A dot soon identifiable as a laden skimmer…

 Dynoom's careworn murk was wiped out in a sunburst of relief.
 It must be she!
 Safely home!
 The confusedly overjoyed Ghepion mocked his own pseudo-human heart-flutters.
 And yet so what if he secretly made a fool of himself?
 Who cares, as a human might say.
-Let sentiments flap around inside him, so long as no one knew about them, and so long as he remembered rational preparation was now in order.
+Let sentiments flap around inside him, so long as no one knew about them, and so long as he realized that rational preparation was now in order.

-Shortly he must reach for a parcel of truth, which he'd left on a shelf in his mind.
-He must open that parcel and present it to Hyala...
+Shortly he must reach for a parcel of truth, which he'd left on a shelf in his mind; he must open that parcel and present it to Hyala...

+How does one break flabbergasting news to a human?
+(An art, is it? or is it a science?)
+He had no way of knowing how she would take it.
+Or, indeed, whether she would even believe it.
+Nevertheless his expectations were high.
+She, as humans went, was intelligent.
+Besides, he, Dynoom, with his vaster brain, surely could break it to her skilfully.
 Here she came now.
 From his many viewpoints he watched her approach from street to street.
-He shared the perspectives of the bystanders who stared at Hyala and at the inert nebulee borne across her skimmer’s bow, as she floated down the avenues and streets.
-No questions were shouted as yet, though soon the gossip must spread.
-Perhaps an official inquiry would begin within hours, for to bring back a nebulee was, after all, a peculiar act; but by the time it's followed up, thought Dynoom, we’ll be a big step ahead.
+He shared the perspectives of the bystanders.
+They, and therefore he, stared at Hyala and at the inert nebulee borne across her skimmer’s bow, as she floated down the avenues and streets.
+No questions were shouted as yet, though soon the gossip must spread; doubtless an official inquiry would begin within hours, for to bring back a nebulee was, after all, a peculiar act.
+But by the time it's followed up, thought Dynoom, we’ll be a big step ahead, she and I.

 “Hyala,” murmured Dynoom.